 - What size and shape will the pool be?

 When weighing up how much a pool is going to set you back, you should also consider the following factors:

 - Ongoing maintenance

 The most common types of pools in Australia are in-ground concrete and fibreglass, followed by in-ground vinyl-liner and above-ground pools.
-The cost of installing these can vary but generally come in around the following prices:
+The cost of installing these can vary considerably, but generally come in around the following prices:

 Above ground pool – $2,000 – $7,000